 Latest in Hawaii v.
 Trump

-The Supreme Court has granted certiorari in Ninth Circuit travel ban case.
+The Supreme Court has just granted certiorari in Hawaii’s challenge to the September 2017 iteration of President Trump’s travel ban (EO-3).

 Hawaii District Court Grants in Part Motion to Modify Scope of Preliminary Injunction in Travel Ban Case